Emulating Quantum Interference with Generalized Ising Machines: Complex Energy Functions for Quantum Gates

-(from an initial state $\alpha$ to a final state $\beta$) which grows exponentially in $\textit{n} $.
+(from an initial state $\beta$ to a final state $\alpha$) which grows exponentially in $\textit{n} $.

-Usually the energies are real so that $e^{-E}$ can be interpreted as a probability and probabilistic approaches allow us to sample the most important paths based on powerful algorithms like Metropolis or Gibbs sampling.
-For complex energies we can still sample the paths based on the real part of $E$ while the imaginary part can be interpreted as the complex contribution of unit magnitude contributed by a particular path.
-In the next we will show how to obtain energy functions for one and two q-bit gates and then we will present the algorithm which allows us to include complex contribution of various paths with the usual sampling procedure. \\
+Usually, the energies are real so that $e^{-E}$ can be interpreted as a probability, and probabilistic approaches allow us to sample the most important paths based on powerful algorithms like Metropolis or Gibbs sampling.
+For complex energies, we can still sample the paths based on the real part of $E$ while the imaginary part can be interpreted as the complex contribution of unit magnitude contributed by a particular path.
+Next, we will show how to obtain energy functions for one and two-qubit gates and the sampling procedure will be discussed in the next section.